Enterprise SEOs often use some type of AI-powered content tool to scale their content creation process.

 Then there are AI-driven insights that accelerate a writer's knowledge on a given topic and provide recommendations to ensure authoritativeness.

-We spent more than five years developing our content optimization and analysis tool Content Fusion.
+We spent more than five years developing our AI-powered content writing tool, Content Fusion.
 It provides you with key insights so you can create high-quality, authentic content.

 Content Fusion doesn’t try to replace your experts, it makes your experts better, faster.